- Submission guidelines

 Writing style guide

-A note about our readership: Please write in a clear, direct, and active style.
-The Community Eye Health Journal is an international journal, and most of our readers do not have English as their first language.
+Please write in a clear, direct, and active style.
+The Community Eye Health Journal is an international journal, and most of our readers have English as an additional language.
 Our aim is to help ophthalmologists, ophthalmic nurses, ophthalmic assistants, optometrists, general doctors, and other health workers to practice better eye care, and to understand and think about approaches to public health.

 Use the active voice